feitgemel/TensorFlowProjects/Monkey-Species/README.md

 In our fifth and final video, we delve into the fascinating world of model interpretability by exploring the outcome of deep neural network layers.
 Witness what a trained network "sees" as we dissect the layers and visualize their outputs for a specific class.
 Gain a deeper understanding of how the network processes and interprets images, providing valuable insights into the classification process.

+You can find the full tutorial here : https://eranfeit.net/what-actually-sees-a-cnn-deep-neural-network-model/

 You can find the video here : https://youtu.be/yg4Gs5_pebY